heathermiller/dist-prog-book/chapter/3/message-passing.md

 The communicating event-loop model was introduced in the E language, and is similar to process actors, but doesn't make a distinction between passive and active objects.

 TODO: what does that sentence really mean? need a better introduction to this model.
+Could add more about AmbientTalk in the intro?
+If this is too expanded its going to be repeating the same idea of accessing objects within actors 3 times though.

 ## E Language